Updated July 06, 2020

 Careful scrutiny of the chart shows much shallower drawdowns which are a little more than a third of the Vanguard Balanced and roughly a quarter of the Standard & Poor's 500.
-Not only are drawdowns reduced, but returns are more than double those of the Standard & Poor's 500 (remember to subtract the starting $100,000 from the ending value to calculate the net change increase in value).
+Not only are drawdowns reduced, but returns are more than double those of the Standard & Poor's 500 (remember to subtract the starting $100,000 when calculating the net change in value).

 Once a drawdown has been incurred, the drawdown must be fully recovered before portfolio growth can resume.
 Big drawdowns require long recoveries.
-The Tactical strategy's much shallower drawdown accounts for a good deal of the out-performance in Compound Annual Growth Rate.
+The Tactical strategy's much shallower drawdowns accounts for a good deal of the out-performance.

-While Vanguard Balanced held a constant equity/fixed income allocation for 17 years (60% equities and 40% fixed income), the Tactical strategy had a choice of being 100% equity, 100% fixed income or 100% cash during any one month.
-Over the course of 18 years, the Tactical Model did a far better job of adapting to market conditions even as the average equity/fixed income allocation very closely approximated 70%/30%.
+While Vanguard Balanced held a constant equity/fixed income allocation for 20 years (60% equities and 40% fixed income), the Tactical strategy had a choice of being 100% equity, 100% fixed income or 100% cash during any one month.
+Over the course of 20 years, the Tactical Model did a far better job of adapting to market conditions.
+The Model’s average allocation was 70% equity and 30% fixed income.

 A Word On Taxes

 Strategic Asset Allocation aka "buy and hold" is highly tax efficient for the simple reason that portfolio adjustments are infrequent which minimizes realized gains and losses.
-The challenge for most investors is that the "hold" part becomes a serious challenge in the face of a Bear Market.
+The challenge for most investors is that the "hold" part becomes a serious challenge in the face of periodic steep drawdowns.
 It is common for investors to throw in the towel, partially or fully, in the face of large, and seemingly unending portfolio losses.
 Selling into a declining market to "stop the bleeding" is a sure fire way to turn unrealized gains into realized losses.

 Because Tactical Asset Allocation makes more frequent portfolio adjustments, realized gains and losses are more frequent.
 This has no tax effect when used in tax-favored retirement plans; however it can be a disadvantage when used in a taxable account.

 On balance, however, most taxable accounts will fare far better recognizing increased realized gains than recognizing losses.
-Consider, using the example above, that the Tactical Momentum Model produces a 55% higher Compound Annual Growth Rate compared to Vanguard Balanced.
+Consider, using the example above, that the Tactical Momentum Model produces a 44% greater Compound Annual Growth Rate compared to Vanguard Balanced.